-In Greenland, local Christmas customs are similar to those of the Kingdom of Denmark because of their political affiliation.
-Trees are decorated and adorned with candles, paper heart, paper flowers and more trees Chuck, but also Greenland and Danish flags and with little surprises.
+In Greenland, local Christmas customs are similar to those of Denmark because of its political affiliation.
+Trees are decorated and adorned with candles, paper hearts, paper flowers, and more trees as well as Greenland and Danish flags.
 Gifts are placed underneath the tree.

 The Greenlanders have a special diet, of course, for this special celebration.
-On the festive table come seal and whale meat as well as the meat of reindeer.
-Special delicacies like "mattak" (whale skin) and "kiviak" (a dish of meat, fat, blood, herbs and berries, which is wrapped in Robbenbalg and preserved by freezing) are included, as well as halibut and smoked salmon.
+On the festive table, you will find seal, whale, and reindeer meat.
+Special delicacies such as mattak (whale skin) and kiviak (a dish of meat, fat, blood, herbs, and berries, which is wrapped in Robbenbalg and preserved by freezing) are included, as well as halibut and smoked salmon.

 In the weeks leading up to Christmas in Greenland, colorful decorations are put up and illuminated Christmas stars are hung in many windows.

-Every village in Greenland puts up a lit Christmas tree on a hill, so everyone can see it - and whoever can afford to have a tree sent from Denmark, decorates it at home on December 23.
-Typical tree decorations include candles, ornaments and handcrafted items.
+Every village in Greenland puts up a lit Christmas tree on a hill, so everyone can see it.
+Whoever can afford to have a tree sent from Denmark decorates it at home on December 23.
+Typical tree decorations include candles, ornaments, and handcrafted items.

-Children go from house to house in a traditional Greenlandic costume, singing their carols and it is, all in all, a truly magical experience.
+Children go from house to house in traditional Greenlandic costumes singing their carols and it is, all in all, a truly magical experience.
 Keep in mind, too, that there is no daylight in Greenland in December and you will understand why the charm of the holiday season with all its candles and decorations seems even more special here in Greenland.
-While it can be very cold, it is very heart-warming as well, and goosebumps are guaranteed.
+While it can be very cold, it is very heart-warming, and goosebumps are guaranteed.

 On Christmas Eve, there is a popular church service that is attended by many in the national Greenlandic dress or white anorak.
-Following that, an important part of Christmas in Greenland are coffee and cakes, along with mattak (whale skin with blubber) and kiviak (auk meat).
+Following that, an important part of Christmas in Greenland are coffee and cakes, along with mattak and kiviak.

-Presents often include traditional model sledges for children or locally crafted clothing.
+Presents often include traditional model sleds for children or locally crafted clothing.